LunarSphere/nightshade-release/README.md

 # NIGHTSHADE

-This repo contains the research code release for Nightshade.
+This repo contains an implementation of the nightshade research code for scaling to large batch of images ex: 500-1000 at time

 :warning: If you plan to use Nightshade to protect your own copyrighted content, please use our MacOS/Windows prototype on our [webpage](https://nightshade.cs.uchicago.edu/downloads.html).
 For details on the differences, please checkout the FAQ below.